kubeshop/testkube/docs/cypress.md

 Script execution completed in 1m45.405939s
 ```

+## Summary

 Our first test completed successfully!
+As we've seen above it's really easy to run Cypress tests with Kubtest!